yggdrasil-au/BetterGit/readme.md

-# BetterGit CLI (BetterGitNet)
+# BetterGit CLI

-The core engine for BetterGit, built with .NET 9.0 and `LibGit2Sharp`.
+The core engine for BetterGit, built with .NET and `LibGit2Sharp`.
 This console application handles all the heavy lifting for repository management, versioning, and safe history traversal.

 the core concept is to simplify version control by eliminating standard Git complexities i dont need instead using it as a non-destructive save/load/backup system.